Anomalous single-mode lasing induced by nonlinearity and the non-Hermitian skin effect

-We perform time domain simulations of the nonlinear Schr\"odinger equation $i\partial_t|\psi\rangle = H |\psi\rangle$.
+We perform time domain simulations of the nonlinear Schr\"odinger equation $i\partial_t|\psi\rangle = H |\psi\rangle$, which has been widely applied in the investigation of laser dynamics \cite{Ge2017, Harari2018,Hassan2015,Ge2016,Teimourpour2016,Yang2020} (see Supplemental Materials \cite{SM}).
+The wavefunction $|\psi\rangle = [\psi_{11},\psi_{12}, \dots, \psi_{mn}, \dots]^T$ describes the amplitude and phase of the resonator mode \cite{Ge2016, Harari2018, Suh2004} at site $(m,n)$, where ${m,n} \in [1,2,...L]$ and $L$ is the number of sites on each side of square lattice.
 Fig.~\ref{fig:schematic_latt}(c) shows the resulting plot of output intensity $I_{\mathrm{out}}$ versus pump strength $\Gamma$, where $I_{\mathrm{out}} = \sum_{mn} |\psi_{mn}|^2$ (we assume equal outcoupling from each site, with normalized power units).
-The model parameters are given in the figure captions.
-A lasing threshold at $\Gamma_{\mathrm{th}} = 0.2$ is clearly seen, above which the output power increases monotonically with $\Gamma$.
+The model parameters are given in the figure caption; note that the dynamic range of $\Gamma$ is compatible with existing semiconductor lasers \cite{Hodaei2014, Bandres2018, Zhao2018, Noda2014}.
+A lasing threshold occurs at $\Gamma_{\mathrm{th}} = 0.2$, above which the output power increases monotonically with $\Gamma$.
 The output spectrum, plotted in Fig.~\ref{fig:schematic_latt}(d), contains multiple lasing peaks for weak pumping ($\Gamma = 0.24$), and a single peak under strong pumping ($\Gamma = 0.7$).
-To verify the large-$\Gamma$ behavior, we perform a frequency domain calculation, using a nonlinear solver to find a self-consistent single-mode solution to the nonlinear time-independent Schr\"odinger equation.
+To verify the large-$\Gamma$ behavior, we perform a frequency domain calculation, using a nonlinear solver to find a self-consistent single-mode solution to the nonlinear time-independent Schr\"odinger equation (see Supplemental Materials \cite{SM}).
 This reproduces the $I_{\mathrm{out}}$ versus $\Gamma$ curve, as shown by the orange line in Fig.~\ref{fig:schematic_latt}(c).